carlocardella/vscode-auto-git-extension/README.md

 ## Features
 - **Auto-commit on file save** (if enabled)
+- **Auto-commit and sync of all pending changes on interval** (even if no file is saved; e.g. file deletions, renames, etc. are always committed)
 - **Periodic pull/push to remote** (configurable interval, if enabled)
 - **Sync on startup** (optional)
 - **Sync after each commit** (optional)